 - Where the other business is allowed to trade

 The ACCC states that exclusive dealings are illegal when they substantially lessen competition.
 Therefore, it is legal if it doesn’t substantially lessen competition.

 Collective Bargaining & Boycotts

-Collective bargaining is where competitors come together in order to negotiate with a supplier or a customer over terms, conditions and prices.
+Collective bargaining refers to situations where competitors come together in order to negotiate with a supplier or a customer over terms, conditions and prices.
 A collective boycott happens when a group of competitors decide to stop buying from or selling to the business that the group is negotiating with.
 They will only continue to buy or sell to the business if the business agrees to the terms and conditions set by the group.

-- acquire goods or services from to the business, or
+- Acquire goods or services from the business or

 Misuse of market power

 In general, a business having or using its market power in order to outcompete others isn’t illegal.
 However, it’s illegal when a business uses its market power for the purpose of substantially lessening competition.
 When courts are considering whether there has been a misuse of market power, they consider the following:

 - Whether the business has substantial market power